Family secret recipe for falafel fritters, falafel wraps, and falafel sauces

 - Feel free to freeze the mixture up to 3 months.

 - If baking instead of frying: lay falafel on a baking rack and bake at 375 for about 15-20 minutes.
-Be sure to coat each falafel with oil to prevent dryness.
+Be sure to coat each falafel with oil to prevent dryness and continue to coat during the baking process.

 - 3 large red bell peppers